GKE Ingress

 Creating a GCP Managed Certificate (optional)

-To enable SSL, create a GCP-managed certificate resource in the application namespace.
+To enable SSL, create a GCP-managed certificate resource in the application namespace, as shown in the example below.

 apiVersion: networking.gke.io/v1